notchyves/bedrock-native-modding-wiki/wiki/tools/renderdoc.md

 ## UWP

 Prior to 1.21.120, Minecraft was a UWP app, which RenderDoc isn't designed for.
-You'll need some extra steps to get it working for UWP.
+You'll need some extra steps to get it working for the UWP build.

 ### CheckNetIsolation

 RenderDoc talks to the process it's attached to with a loopback network connection, which normally isn't allowed on UWP apps.

-To make it work, run this PowerShell command in the background as administrator:
+To make it work, run this PowerShell command in the background as an administrator:

 ```ps
 CheckNetIsolation.exe LoopbackExempt -is -n="Microsoft.MinecraftUWP_8wekyb3d8bbwe"